Strophox/tetro-tui/README.md

 While the [2009 Tetris Guideline](https://tetris.wiki/Tetris_Guideline) serves as good inspiration, I ended up doing a lot of amateur research into a variety of game details present in modern games online (thank you [Tetris Wiki](https://tetris.wiki/) and [HardDrop](https://harddrop.com/wiki)!) and also by getting some help from asking people.
 Thank you GrBtAce and KonSola5!

-In the following I detail various interesting concepts I tackled on my way to bringing this project to life - I was essentially new to Tetris and could not remember playing it more than a couple minutes in the last decade, so I had to figure all this out from scratch!
+In the following I detail various interesting concepts I tackled on my way to bringing this project to life - I was essentially new to Tetris and couldn't remember playing it for more than a couple minutes (in the last decade), so I had to figure all this out from scratch!

 ## Tetromino Generation